Understanding Alloy 400 Pipe: Composition and Properties

 Mechanical and Thermal Performance

-• High strength retention at elevated temperatures (up to 480°C for long-term use)
+- It keeps its strength at high temperatures (up to 480°C for long-term use).

-• Excellent ductility and toughness, even at cryogenic temperatures
+- Excellent flexibility and toughness, even at very low temperatures

 Economic Considerations and Alternatives